carlCarlson6/CamillionCodeAssignment/README.md

 #### Dependency Injection

+Here, the *DependyIntjection.ts* file, the interfaces are binded to its implementations and registered in the inversion of control container.

+The PostgreNewsRepository is injected into the AddNewsServices and GetAllNewsServices, then both of them are injected into the NewsController which will be initialized an resolved its dependencies.
+With the *injectable* on the top of the class and *inject* on the constructor parameters decorators the library knows how to resolve and where to inject the dependencies.

+For this task I have used the [inversifyJS](http://inversify.io/) library.
+This submodule could have been located outside the API but to have some resemblance with [APS.NET Core](https://dotnet.microsoft.com/learn/aspnet/what-is-aspnet-core) I wanted to keep it on the API.

 ### SERVICES

-On these module we find the implementations of the service interfaces, their mission is to execute the logic or use cases of the application
+On these module we find the implementations of the service interfaces, their mission is to execute the logic or use cases of the application.

+- AddNewsService: completes and formats the data sended from the controller to be stored on the database by the repository.
+- GetAllNewsService: uses the repository to retrieve all the news from the database.

 ![SERVICES_diagram](img/SERVICES_driagram.jpg)